Promoting British Values at Avenue Junior School

 Through our PATHs curriculum, children are taught about emotional wellbeing and how their individual choices can affect those around them.
 By encouraging children to take responsibility for their own choices, we are promoting the ownership of behaviour and adherence to the rule of law in wider society.

 The local PCSO regularly visits school to talk to the children, establishing good behaviour expectations for outside of school and also talking to the pupils about how to stay safe.
 This helps the children to see that there are police services to help uphold the law and to protect them.

-In years 4 and 6, children are taught how to safely ride a cycle, ensuring that they follow the rules of the road.
+In each year group, children have the opportunity to learn how to safely ride a cycle, ensuring that they follow the rules of the road.